-The reason most people want a wireless gateway in their home is to share their Internet connection with multiple PCs they have around the house.
-A wireless network setup is needed if the user wants to go anywhere in the network range and get a connection without the use of cables.
-With a wireless access point (WAP), which provides heightened wireless security, users are able to add devices that access the network with few or no cables.
+Wireless networks traditionally provide Internet connectivity to laptop computers.
+A wireless network setup is needed if the user wants to move within the network range and get a connection without the use of cables.
+With a wireless access point (WAP) that provides heightened wireless security, users are able to add devices that access the network with few or no cables.
 Common examples include tablet computers and smartphones, and it’s often the case that many devices can be pulling data from the network simultaneously.

 Wireless gateways usually include features like network address translation (NAT) and dynamic host configuration protocol (DHCP) functionality.
 NAT translates a public IP into the private IP address on a network while built-in DHCP automatically hands out network design information to each PC.
 Additional features, such as a print server, multi-port switch, and content filtering, may be provided by more advanced gateways.